HzaCode/Athlytics/CONTRIBUTING.md

 # Contributing to athlytics

-Thank you for considering contributing to athlytics!
+Thank you for considering contributing to Athlytics!
 We welcome contributions from the community.

 ## How to Contribute